Lights, Camera, AbraCadabra: Setting the stage

 The Wizard of Gore (1970)

-A TV talk-show presenter and her boyfriend look into a sketchy magician who uses his mind-bending abilities to captivate and command audience members' minds in order to produce bloody on-stage illusions.
+A TV talk-show presenter and her boyfriend look into a sketchy magician who uses his mind-bending abilities to captivate and command audience members’ minds to produce bloody on-stage illusions.

 Eternally Yours (1939)